HesitantlyHuman/bramble/README.md

 another_branch.log(message="Some message to log")
 ```

+When logging, the default `MessageType` is `"USER"`.
+You may also provide arbitrary metadata that you wish to be associated with your message, in a flat dictionary.
+Accepted value types are: `str`, `int`, `float`, and `bool`.

 ### Branching
-The main feature of `bramble` is the ability to branch logs, so that logs are
-separate between concurrently running functions.
-Once again, there is the
-context approach, and the manual approach.

-If you are using a context manager, then you can simply decorate any functions
+Branching is `bramble`'s core feature.
+The ability to split your logs, so that they remain correlated and ordered is what allows `bramble` to untangle complex execution paths.
+Once again, there is a context-based approach, and manual approach.

+#### Context-based Branching (Recommended)
-that you wish to be branch points.
-Any time these functions are called,
-`bramble` will automatically create a new branch for logging.
-For example:
+Simply decorate any functions that you wish to be a branch point.
+Any time these functions are called, `bramble` will automatically create a new branch:

 ```python
 @bramble.branch